About the Arizona Center for the Book

 Congratulations to the winners of Letters About Literature 2017!:

-- Level I – Jolie Cowing, Gilbert, who wrote to Dr. Seuss, author of The Sneetches
+- Level I – Peyton Dennis, Glendale, wrote to Katherine Paterson, author of Bridge to Terabithia

-- Level III – Nicole Gehret, who wrote to Jhumpa Lahiri, author of The Namesake
+- Level III – Irene Franco Rubio, Phoenix, wrote to Sandra Cisneros, author of The House On Mango Street

 A service of United for Libraries, a Literary Landmark™ is the designation for any special location in a community that is tied to a deceased literary figure, author or his or her work.
 Arizona’s first Literary Landmark was dedicated in honor of author Barbara Park at the Cherokee Elementary School in Paradise Valley.